toshko07/outdoorsy-challenge/README.md

 # About
 This is a solution for the outdoorsy interview challenge.
-The application is a REST API that provides endpoints for searching and retrieving rental listings.
+The application is a REST API that provides endpoints for searching and retrieving rentals.

 # Requirements
 - Go 1.21.6